pnsn/Ayahos/docs/source/index.rst

 **PULSE**\: **P**\rocessing **U**\tility for **L**\ive **S**\eismic **E**\vents

-PULSE is an open-source project that provides a bridge between emerging seismic analysis tools written in Python and live-streaming seismic data analysis environments.
+PULSE is an open-source project that bridges the gaps between emerging seismic analysis tools written in Python and live-streaming seismic data analysis environments.

 It builds on the `ObsPy <https://obspy.org>`_ and `Numpy <https://numpy.org>`_ APIs to provide familiar, optimized data and metadata handling between streaming environments and tools typically focused on post-processing.

 This first release focuses on linking the `Earthworm` streaming environment and the easy-to-interchange machine learning phase detection and labeling models hosted in `SeisBench`.
+It builds on the concepts presented in Retailleau (2022).

 .. this HTML populates links in the main body
 .. raw:: html